raspberrypi/style-guide/README.md

 *   Blu-ray – a Blu-ray Disc Association (BDA) trademark, so note capitalisation and hyphen.
 Use as an adjective only.
 *   Bluetooth – Bluetooth SIG trademark.
 Note capitalisation and only use as an adjective.
 *   BMP – bitmap.
+*   boot ROM - a small piece of memory containing the first code executed by the processor on startup
 *   bps – bits per second
 *   breadcrumb (when referring to website navigation)
 *   Broadcom